-All representations received on all applications are summarised in the report on the application and are considered before a decision is made.
-The council cannot determine most applications before the 21 days allowed for responses has expired, apart from Advertisement Consent.
+All representations received on applications are summarised in the report on the application and are considered before a decision is made.
+The council cannot determine most applications before the 21 days allowed for responses has expired.
+This does not apply to advertisement consent and some other types of applications and notifications.
 Representations should be made in writing, by email, or through the city council website.